nahidcode/duplicator/readme.txt

 Stable tag: 1.2.4
 License: GPLv2

-Duplication and WordPress migration couldn't be easier!
+WordPress migration and backups are much easier with Duplicator!
 Clone, backup, move and transfer an entire site from one location to another.

 == Description ==